Salute to America

 - Will on-site restaurants be open?

-The following dining experiences will be open, in addition to pop-up and street fair dining experiences:
+The following dining experiences will be open, in addition to food trucks and street fair dining options, beginning at 5 p.m.:

 - Will on-site retail stores be open?

-- Yes, the Greenfield Village Store, Liberty Craftworks Store will be open, as well as pop-up retail shops.
+- Yes, the Greenfield Village Store and Liberty Craftworks Store will be open as well as pop-up retail shops.

 - Is there VIP parking?